Cincinnati & Surrounding Areas

 Helping families in the following areas:

 Our doctors are licensed veterinarian in both Ohio and Kentucky.
-She covers all or parts of the following counties in Ohio and Kentucky: Boone, Butler, Campbell, Clermont, Clinton, Hamilton, Kenton and Warren.
-There may be a travel fee of $30-$60 based on distance from our veterinarian.
+They cover all or parts of the following counties in Ohio and Kentucky: Boone, Butler, Campbell, Clermont, Clinton, Hamilton, Kenton and Warren.
+There may be a travel fee of $30-$60 based on distance from the veterinarian.

 Preferred methods of payment are check (made to 'Lap of Love') or cash.